technion/paddingoracle/README.md

 This product was written to solve a specific problem - I'm happy to investigate bugs but this type of codebase is not suited to new features or "how to use" requests.

+If you are interested in this tool, we highly recommend the training at [PentesterLab](pentesterlab.com), which includes a vulnerable service relevant to this tool.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).